Robust Question Answering Through Sub-part Alignment: Related Work

-\paragraph{Graph alignment} \newcite{khashabi2018question} propose to answer questions through a similar graph alignment using a wide range of semantic abstractions of the text, with ILP-based inference to find the optimal graph alignment.
-Our model differs in two ways: (1) Our alignment model is trained end-to-end while their system mainly uses off-the-shelf, general-purpose natural language modules.
-(2) Our alignment is formed as node pair alignment rather than finding the optimal sub-graph, and is significantly more flexible. \newcite{sachan2015learning,sachan2016machine} propose to use a latent alignment structure most similar to ours; however, our model is quite different from theirs and our alignment is also more flexible.
+\paragraph{Graph-based QA} \newcite{khashabi2018question} propose to answer questions through a similar graph alignment using a wide range of semantic abstractions of the text.
+Our model differs in two ways: (1) Our alignment model is trained end-to-end while their system mainly uses off-the-shelf natural language modules.
+(2) Our alignment is formed as node pair alignment rather than finding an optimal sub-graph, which is a much more constrained and less flexible formalism. \newcite{sachan2015learning,sachan2016machine} propose to use a latent alignment structure most similar to ours.
+However, our model supports a more flexible alignment procedure than theirs does, and can generalize to handle a wider range of questions and datasets.

-\paragraph{Decomposing Questions} Past work has decomposed complex questions to answer them more effectively \cite{talmor2018web,min2019multi,perez2020decompose}. \newcite{wolfson2020break} further introduce a Question Decomposition Meaning Representation (QDMR) to explicitly model this process.
+Past work has also decomposed complex questions to answer them more effectively \cite{talmor2018web,min2019multi,perez2020decompose}. \newcite{wolfson2020break} further introduce a Question Decomposition Meaning Representation (QDMR) to explicitly model this process.
 However, the questions they answer, such as those from HotpotQA \cite{yang2018hotpotqa}, are \emph{fundamentally} designed to be multi-part and so are easily decomposed, whereas the questions we consider are not.
-Our work focuses on the robustness, controllability and explanability, and our model theoretically could be extended to leverage these question decomposition forms as well.
+Our model theoretically could be extended to leverage these question decomposition forms as well.